yehk0123/Basic-Python/TIL Pandas 210412.md

-# TIL Pandas 210412
+# TIL 210412

--Today, I learnt about Numpy from http://datascienceschool.net/intro.html.
+- Today, I learnt about Numpy from http://datascienceschool.net/intro.html.
 So far, Not so much difficulties as it is similar to R.

--Though I forgot a lot of R after my national service, learning python allows me to recapitulate what I have learnt before in school and prepare for the readmission.
+- Though I forgot a lot of R after my national service, learning python allows me to recapitulate what I have learnt before in school and prepare for the readmission.

 # What to do tomorrow